shengzhouzhang/free-bikes-react-native/READEME.md

 # Comment

 Overall, the development process was smooth, although I met a few conflicts between react native and other npm libraries.
 This is understandable, since react native is very young.
 Actually, I am very surprised I can still use Redux, Mocha, and Enzyme.
 It makes me feel I am developing web application as the usually way.
-I was trying to add an automated UI test, unfortunately, it is not been done, the framework I used to test web does not support react native.
+I was trying to add an automated UI test, unfortunately, it is not been done, the framework I used to test web is quite different to test mobile.